diversity

 A brave cover story of representation fighting the myth of youth

 With its April 2023 issue, Vogue Philippines celebrates the beauty of humanity.
 Lately, fashion doesn’t provide such a momentum of passionate engagement and genuine enthusiasm.
-But finally, we can say: this is a cover story!
+Yet finally, we can say: this is a cover story!

 Indeed, this cover goes beyond fashion.
 Not only is it a story of representation, but also it is a powerful challenge to modern beauty standards and the cult of youth.

-A centenarian is the cover story of Vogue Philippines!
+A centenarian is the cover story of Vogue Philippines

 Vogue Philippines’ April issue made history by featuring the oldest person ever on a cover.
-The woman, Apo Whang-Od – also known as Maria Oggay, is a 106-year-old tattoo artist from the Philippines.
+The woman, Apo Whang-Od–also known as Maria Oggay, is a 106-year-old tattoo artist from the Philippines.
 Specifically, she comes from the village of Buscalan – from the Kalinga tribe.
 And she is considered the oldest mambabatok.
 Batok is the traditional indigenous tattooing whose symbols signify strength, bravery and beauty.
-(Read her story here!)
+(Read her story here)

 Vogue Philippines: the beauty of humanity